 “…I don’t remember the numbers, but like the ones for ranking the voting, I’m pretty sad that that one lost because being able to I think rank who you want to win would definitely help, like show what people want…because right now it’s really hard to vote for like third party, but then you could like vote for your third party and then if the third party doesn’t win, then you still get your second choice, which would make it show your options better,” said Kendellen.

 “My honest opinion is crazy.
 I go to work knowing that it happens.
 I go home and that’s just explosions of like Trump’s winning, Trump won.
 And I’m as personally for me, I’m a child that is in the trans spectrum, and also a person of color and just, a whole lot of things.
 And I’m scared.
 I’m scared that I’m not going to be able to live life as normally as I used to.
 Like, I’m going to be living in fear again for once, and I don’t like that.
-I never really liked him as a president.” said Solaris Wagner
+I never really liked him as a president,” said Solaris Wagner

 Wagner, also conveyed about not having decent voting or leadership options in this 2024 presidential election, in addition to being nervous for the future, and afraid for others’ safety in the LGBTQ+, communities, Wagner felt that the country was moving backwards with the presidential-elect, regards to human decency, and hopes that the presidential-elects’ term goes by quickly.